OF THE REDONDO BEACH HISTORICAL MUSEUM

 (please click image)

-To this day, except for the above raven haired beauty --- and possibly a more recent exception --- the museum lady still ranks as absolutely the most beautiful woman I had ever personally met in my life.
+To this day, except for the above so mentioned raven-haired beauty --- not counting the female pharmacist at Laguna Drugs in Laguna Beach and possibly a more recent exception --- the museum lady still ranks as absolutely the most beautiful woman I had ever personally met in my life.
+For those who may be so interested the raven-haired beauty passed away in 2017.

 As found in the opening paragraphs at the top of this footnote: